ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 Also please always make sure to run `npm test` to verify that your tests pass before you commit code.
 The tests that are generated are meant to be updated to be more meaningful.

 ## Handling non-friendly modules
-Occasionaly you will run into a module that you install that will cause you issues.
+Occasionally you will run into a module that you install that will cause you issues.
 One example we have been told about already is 'angular-locker'.
 In this case the `package.json` points at a minified distribution which removes the ability to use certain workarounds.
 It also demonstrates the most common problem encounterd which is it does not export the module so webpack can properly handle it.
 In cases like these try adding the path (relative to node_modules) to the minified distribution to the `deps` array in `webpack.config.js`.
 This will essentially tell webpack not to parse it and add an alias to that distribution.

 See `webpack.config.js` for the angular-locker example.